pinellolab/CRISPR-HAWK/README.md

     - Processing large-scale variant datasets (e.g., gnomAD data)

-> ⚠️ Note: For optimal performance and stability, especially when dealing with large-scale variant datasets, ensure that your system meets or exceeds the recommended specifications.
+> ⚠️ **Note**: For optimal performance and stability, especially when dealing with large-scale variant datasets, ensure that your system meets or exceeds the recommended specifications.

 ## 1 Installation